Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Common industries include manufacturing, construction, energy, automotive, aerospace, food processing, warehousing, and logistics.
 Anywhere machinery, tools, or equipment produce sustained sound above 85 dBA.

-What happens if testing shows we exceed OSHA limits?
+What happens if we exceed OSHA limits?

 Do you provide compliance-ready reporting?